A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Discussion

 In order to further investigate the correlation between host galaxies and BH properties, we compare the SFH under different AGN activity levels in our CL-AGN sample.
 We bin the $\rm L_{bol}$ (or $\rm L_{bol}/L_{Edd}$) into four bins ($\rm L_{bol} < 43.5{L_{\sun}}$, $\rm 43.5{L_{\sun}}\le L_{bol} < 44.0{L_{\sun}}$, $\rm 44.0{L_{\sun}} \le L_{bol} < 44.5{L_{\sun}}$, $\rm L_{bol} \ge 44.5{L_{\sun}}$).
-Both $\rm L_{bol}$ and $\rm L_{bol}/L_{Edd}$ are calculated from ``turn-on" state, and the SFH are obtained from ``turn-off" state.
+Both $\rm L_{bol}$ and $\rm L_{bol}/L_{Edd}$ are calculated from ``turn-on" state, and the SFHs are obtained from the ``turn-off" state.
 Therefore, the correlation is unlikely due to the SB-FC degeneracy, where the young stellar populations are more likely to be overestimated when there are more emissions from central AGN.
 Through the comparisons in Figure ~\ref{fig:SFH_com}, we find that the CL-AGNs with higher $\rm L_{bol}$ (or $\rm L_{bol}/L_{Edd}$) tend to have more active star-formation activities in the past.
-It implies that the past star-formation activities are indeed associated with the AGN physical properties, and as a result, the large-scale environment of CL-AGN hosts may be an important factor related to the CL phenomenon.
-As mentioned before, some recent studies on CL-AGN hosts have demonstrated a potential link between the CL-AGN host galaxies and their CL phenomenon \citep{2019ApJ...876...75C,2019MNRAS.486..123R,2020arXiv200811336Y}.
-Post-starburst activities were also found in CL-AGNs.
-In \cite{2013ApJ...762...90C}, the CL-AGN J210200.42+000501.8 was classified as a post-starburst quasar, and CL-AGN J101152.98+544206.4 was found to be a post-starburst galaxy \citep{2016ApJ...821...33R}.
-Combining our results with previous works, we suggest that there may be a potential link between the host environment of CL-AGNs and their changing-look phenomenon, and further studies on this link are needed.
+This implies that the past star-formation activities are indeed associated with the AGN physical properties, and, as a result, the large-scale environments of CL-AGN hosts may be an important factor related to the CL phenomenon.
+As mentioned before, some recent studies on CL-AGN hosts have demonstrated a potential link between the CL-AGN host galaxies and their CL phenomena \citep{2019ApJ...876...75C,2019MNRAS.486..123R,2020MNRAS.498.3985Y}.
+Post-SB activities were also found in CL-AGNs.
+In \cite{2013ApJ...762...90C}, the CL-AGN J210200.42+000501.8 was classified as a post-SB quasar, and CL-AGN J101152.98+544206.4 was found to be a post-SB galaxy \citep{2016ApJ...821...33R}.
+Combining our results with previous works, we suggest that there may be a potential link between the host environments of CL-AGNs and their changing-look phenomena, and further studies on this link are needed.